ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 The steps for this will be

-- Build a statically compiled binary with no external dependecies
+- Build a statically compiled binary with no external dependencies
-- Compress the executable generated to reduce the size more
+- Compress the binary generated to reduce the size
 - Use a small base docker image, in this case we will go with `scratch`

 ## Creating a simple Go app

 First we should start by creating our app, not being the focus of this post we will create the simplest app we can.

-A good fit is a simple web-service with a single endpoint that accepts an http GET request with a parameter `name` and return a string `"Hello $name"` or just `"Hello world"` if none are set.
+A good fit is a simple web-service with a single endpoint that accepts an http GET request with a parameter `name` and return a text `"Hello $name"` or just `"Hello world"` if none are set.

 For example